kachick/chawan/README.md

   expected.
 * `alias man=mancha` and see that man suddenly works better than expected.

-It may be best to do both, to deal with annoying cases like git help which shells out to man directly.
+Ideally you should do both, to deal with cases like git help which shells out to man directly.

 ### Where are the keybindings?

 Please run `cha about:chawan` for a list of default keybindings.
-(By default, this is equivalent to `cha -V`.)

-### Where are the w3m keybindings?

-At [bonus/w3m.toml](bonus/w3m.toml).
+Users familiar with *vi*, *vim*, etc. should find these defaults familiar.

+A w3m-like keymap also exists at [bonus/w3m.toml](bonus/w3m.toml).
 Note that not every w3m feature is implemented yet, so it's not 100% compatible.

-I use vi for editing text, and I prefer my pager to function similarly to my editor.
-Hence the default vi-like keybindings.

 ### How do I view text files with wrapping?

-By default, text files are not auto-wrapped.
-This is useful in some cases, but viewing plain text files that were not wrapped properly by the authors becomes slightly annoying.
+By default, text files are not auto-wrapped, so viewing plain text files that were not wrapped properly by the authors is somewhat annoying.

-A simple workaround is to add this to your [config](doc/config.md#keybindings)'s `[page]` section:
+A workaround is to add this to your [config](doc/config.md#keybindings)'s `[page]` section:

 ```toml